 eBay Seller Registration

-No matter the reasons you choose to sell on eBay, the process is easy. eBay is one of the largest ecommerce marketplaces and offers a wide range of sales categories.
+eBay is one of the largest eCommerce marketplaces and offers a wide range of sales categories.
 Apart from it, you can choose to sell on eBay both with fixed and auction-formatted prices.
+No matter the reasons you decide to sell on eBay, the process is easy.

-The first step to start selling on eBay is to make an eBay account and start creating items for listing.
-Once your eBay account setup is all according to the requirements, you can start selling.
+The first step to start selling on eBay is making an eBay account and creating items for listing.
+Once your eBay account setup is all according to the requirements, you can begin trading.

-Creating a new eBay account is also possible with using your Facebook, Google or Apple accounts.
+Creating a new eBay account is also possible by using your Facebook, Google, or Apple accounts.
 But note that in that case, eBay will have access to your public profile and email address information.

 The next step is about creating product listings and starting to sell.
-It is worth mentioning that while you make product listings, you should put them in the right product categories.
-There are certain sellers who choose to manipulate the product search policy on eBay via listing their product in the wrong categories.
+It is worth mentioning that while you make product listings, you should put them in the proper product categories.
+Certain sellers choose to manipulate the product search policy on eBay by listing their products in the wrong categories.
 This is carried out mostly when those sellers reach the limit for certain monthly sales.
 In these cases, the sellers are violating the Search Manipulation Policy.

-As already mentioned before, there are two options for eBay account signup, which is to choose between a personal or a business accounts.
+As already mentioned before, there are two options for eBay account signup: choosing between a personal or a business account.

-Those sellers who have a relatively small number of goods or choose to sell randomly choose to make an eBay account where they can handle the fees.
-It is not big news that eBay has two main types of fees eBay Insertion fees and Final Value Fees.
-Here is why the sellers with small sales volumes mainly choose to make a personal account.
+It is not big news that eBay has two main types of fees: eBay Insertion fees and Final Value Fees.
+Those sellers who have a relatively small number of goods or choose to sell randomly decide to make an eBay account where they can handle the fees.
+Here is why the sellers with small sales volumes mainly opt for personal accounts.

 If you plan to sell products in large quantities, you can register a business account.
 In this way, you can enjoy all the benefits of being an eBay business account seller.
 Along with all the benefits, you should also consider the eBay business account fees.

-In order to change your personal user account to business, you’ll need to go to the account settings and follow the steps.
+To change your user account to business, you’ll need to go to the account settings and follow the steps.

-The Benefits of Using an eBay Business Account
+The Perks of Using an eBay Business Account

 Reduced Selling Limits